Frequently Asked Questions

 A: You can begin taking prerequisites in the fall (September), spring (January), or summer (May).
 Please see the UNDERGRADUATE course schedule to determine the dates and times classes are being offered.
-A separate application and letters of recommendation are required.

 Q: Is there a minimum GPA to take prerequisites at CBU?

 A: The minimum GPA for pre-nursing graduate students is 2.75 (either cumulative, last 60 semester units or 90 quarter units).

 Q: Can I start taking prerequisites at CBU if my degree has not posted?